Perlkonig/grav-plugin-webmention/README.md

 ### sender.file_data

-This is where all the data about sent webmentions is stored.
+This is where all the data about sent webmention is stored.
 It's in the following format:

 ```
 {slug}: